-More than half of school aged children in Haiti are not able to go to school due to financial reason.
-Each year school's tuitions are sky rocketing while the population becomes poorer every single day.
+More than half of school-aged children in Haiti are not able to go to school due to financial reasons.
+Each year the school's tuitions are skyrocketing while the population becomes poorer every single day.
 Classical education that’s supposed to be free for everyone is now a luxury.
 We all know that education plays a key role in reducing or even eliminating poverty in both industrialized and especially in developing countries.
-The higher illiteracy rate is among a population the higher poverty level becomes, which trigger higher criminal activities rate, until it gets to a point where that country becomes a fail state.
+The higher the illiteracy rate is among a population the higher the poverty level becomes, which triggers a higher criminal activity rate until it gets to a point where that country becomes a fail state.
 As you all can see, there’s a close relationship between poverty and illiteracy.

 Social (Living and Health Condition):

-Health in Haiti is a very touchy issue especially after the earthquake, because there are so many factors that contribute to the deterioration of this social aspect in the population.
-Before the earthquake many families especially in the mountains had serious difficult time dealing with illnesses that become deadly due to lack of treatment, some of those illnesses are; Tetanus, Malaria, Tuberculosis, Typhoid, etc. As you notice most of those illnesses are caused by bacteria and are treatable.
-But six months after the Earthquake, the Haitians population is now dealing with a new deadly disease known as Cholera, that illness has already took many lives.
+Health in Haiti is a very touchy issue especially after the earthquake because there are so many factors that contribute to the deterioration of this social aspect in the population.
+Before the earthquake many families, especially in the mountains, had a seriously difficult time dealing with illnesses that become deadly due to lack of treatment, some of those illnesses are; Tetanus, Malaria, Tuberculosis, Typhoid, etc. As you notice most of those illnesses are caused by bacteria and are treatable.
+But six months after the Earthquake, the Haitians population is now dealing with a new deadly disease known as Cholera, that illness has already taken many lives.
 In fact, it is estimated that more than 11000 people have already died from that disease due to lack of treatment, while there's a total of 800,000 carrying the disease as we speak.
 A lot of efforts have already been made to bring that disease into control, unfortunately; there's no sign of success.

 According to many health experts such as Harvard, Princeton University, Doctors without Borders, etc., based on their researches the disease was imported to the country by some of the U.N. military personnel who’ve been on the ground for many years.
 So since the health and the living condition of the population is very poor, the disease was rapidly expanded across the country.
 Today more than half of the population knows someone who had or has Cholera.
 There are many experts working on the ground to bring this under control, but so far they have not been succeeded because too many things contribute to the disease’s persistence.
 Brice Foundation plans to open a highly sophisticated hospital equipped with a research center that solely focuses on bringing those diseases under control, including cholera and bring health experts from countries that are medically advanced in order to treat those diseases at a reduced price to those who can afford it and at no cost to those who can’t.
 For every 1000 thousand Haitians only two to three hospital beds are available to them, and most children have not been vaccinated since birth.
 This is a perfect situation for any disease to expand, but it doesn’t have to be this way.